openqasm/openqasm/source/language/gates.rst

 where the optional parameter list ``params`` is a comma-separated list of variable parameters, and the argument list ``qargs`` is a comma-separated list of qubit arguments.
-The parameters are identifiers with angular types and default to 32-bits.
+The parameters are identifiers with arbitrary-precision numeric types.
 The qubit arguments are identifiers.
 If there are no variable parameters, the parentheses are optional.
 At least one qubit argument is required.
 The arguments in ``qargs`` cannot be indexed within the body of the gate definition.